MyBatis X Plugin

 @TableName com.xx.xx.UserModel

-. - If none of the above apply, the camel-case class name is converted to underscore notation, e.g.,
+. - If none of the above rules apply, the camel-case class name is converted to snake case, e.g.,

 UserModel